Insider Tips on Mixing Wood Furniture With Wood Flooring

 One trick is to choose furniture that is a few shades lighter than the floor, especially if the wood floor is extremely dark.
 You still get the dark furniture look, but you help lighten the room overall.
 Another option is to pull in some much lighter wood pieces to offset all the dark finishes.
 To help create that balance, try two-toned furniture with lighter tops and legs that match the dark floor color.

-Another important factor in a room with dark wood floors and dark wood furniture is the rest of the room’s color palette.
+The rest of the room’s color palette is another essential consideration in a room with dark wood floors and furniture.
 Pairing lighter walls with the dark wood elements helps keep the room balanced overall.
 Crisp white walls work well with darker woods, but you can go with other light shades, such as light grey or cream.

 Light Wood Furniture With Light Wood Floors